 An overview of conflict resolution and the mediation process as an alternative dispute resolution mechanism.
 Learning activities-conceptual and experiential in nature-are designed to promote an integration in the areas of problem solving behavior, skill development and personal awareness.
-Prerequisite: PSY 190.
 Meets the social science requirement.

-PSY 250 Special Topics 3 credits
+PSY 250 Special Topics 3 credit: